Le Vent du Nord: History

 Le Vent du Nord released their eighth album, Tetu, in 2015, and the following year band performed in London, England.

-In late 2017, the fifth member of the band André Brunet joined the group.
+In late 2017, the fifth member of the band, André Brunet, joined the group.

-Le Vent du Nord then released their ninth album, "Territoires" at Théâtre Fairmont in Montreal on February 12, 2019.
+On February 12, 2019, they released their ninth album, "Territoires", at Théâtre Fairmont in Montreal.

+On December 30, 2023 during their performance as part of La Veillée de l'avant-Veille, for their final song (before encore) "Ma Louise", Simon Beaudry's brother and sister joined the stage, and the lyrics transitioned from "au revoir ma Louise, au revoir" to "au revoir ma Simon, au revoir", signalling Simon's departure from the band.